Payment in Lieu of Notice: PILON Rules

 Payment in lieu of notice does not have to include holiday that would have accrued during the notice period, i.e. beyond the date of termination, unless the contract provides otherwise.

-If the employee resigns and would prefer to leave immediately without working the notice period, they may also request PILON from their employer.
+If the employee resigns and would prefer to leave immediately without working the notice period, they may request PILON from their employer.
 Even if there is no reference in the employment contract to a PILON, it may be that the employer is happy to agree to the request for the individual to leave straightaway, but there is no obligation on the employer to agree to this.
-For example, if the employer has to recruit a replacement and ensure adequate staffing.
+Depending on the circumstances, the employer may prefer the individual to work their notice to ensure adequate staffing and to allow them to recruit a replacement.

 If the employment contract does not provide for PILON, the employer would generally not be able to terminate the contract with immediate effect without the notice period and they may be in breach of contract for dismissal with pay in lieu of notice.
 This also means any post-employment restrictive covenants would no longer be legally binding on the employee.

-PILON is not to be confused with garden leave which is a separate concept.
-Where PILON applies, the employee’s employment is terminated immediately, and the employee is paid the amount they would have earned had they worked their notice period.
-Because the employment has terminated, the relationship between the employer and employee has ended, the employment contract terms are no longer binding and the employee is free, for example, to find work elsewhere.
+PILON is not to be confused with garden leave, which is a separate concept.
+Where PILON applies, the employment is terminated immediately, and the employee is paid the amount they would have earned had they worked their notice period.
+Because the employment has ended, the relationship between the employer and employee has also been brought to an end, and the employment contract terms are no longer binding and the employee is free, for example, to find work elsewhere (unless any post-employment restrictions apply, such as confidentiality provisions).

-If an employee is placed on garden leave, their employment contract will remain effective for the duration of the period of leave until the date the contract is terminated.
-This means they are still employed by their employer for the garden leave period but are not required to go into their place of work.
-They will continue to be paid and accrue their rights and benefits in the usual way during the garden leave period and technically they could be required by their employer to undertake work.
+By comparison, if an employee is placed on garden leave, their employment contract will remain effective for the duration of the period of leave until the date the contract is terminated, usually at the end of the period of garden leave.
+This means they are still employed by their employer for the period of garden leave, but are not required to go into their place of work.
+During this time, they will continue to be paid and accrue their rights and benefits in the usual way.
+Technically speaking, they could also be required by their employer to undertake work.

 Payment in lieu of notice is commonly used as part of settlement agreements and negotiated exits.
 Since such agreements tend to arise as a result of, or for the avoidance of, workplace disputes or redundancies, it may be in both parties’ interests for the employment contract to be terminated quickly and without the notice period being worked.
 It will be important to remember that any settlement payment takes account of all of relevant employee entitlements that apply, such as PILON or any other figures such as redundancy pay and holiday pay.

-Remember also that for a settlement agreement to be legally enforceable, the employee must have received independent legal advice before signing the agreement.
+Remember also that for a settlement agreement to be legally enforceable, the employee must have received independent legal advice before signing the agreement and must be agreeing to the settlement voluntarily.

 Payment in lieu of notice is often made in redundancy situations.